delphidabbler/code-snippets/csdb/v4.16/docs/REML.md

-# REML Markup Language (v4)
+# REML Markup Language

 REML is a little markup language that can be used to style text.
 It is used in Code Snippets collection meta data for certain properties of a snippet.

 The REML language is a SGML language similar to a greatly simplified XHTML.
 The are a small number of tags and character entities that can be used.

-The language described here is REML v4.
+> **Note:** The language described here is REML v4.
 Earlier versions are obsolete.

 ## Tags